wkumari/draft-wkumari-opsawg-sdi/README.md

    optimized for simplicity, both for the implementor and the operator;
-   it is explicitly not intended to be an "all singing, all dancing" fully featured system for managing installed / deployed devices, nor is it intended to solve all use-cases - rather it is a simple
+   it is explicitly not intended to be an "all singing, all dancing" fully featured system for managing installed / deployed devices, nor

-Kumari & Doyle           Expires October 4, 2020                [Page 3]
+Kumari & Doyle           Expires October 5, 2020                [Page 3]

 Internet-Draft            Secure Device Install               April 2020

-   targeted solution to solve a common operational issue.
-Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572] are much more fully featured, but also more complex to implement and / or are not widely deployed yet.
+   is it intended to solve all use-cases - rather it is a simple targeted solution to solve a common operational issue.
+Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and similar are much more fully featured, but also more complex to implement and / or are not widely deployed yet.

    This solution is specifically designed to be a simple method on top of exiting device functionality.
 If devices do not support this new